DncrJim/disktest/README.md

   - [ ] -u flag for run in unattended mode (background/disown)
   - [ ] -z flag for zfs
 - [ ] add test to check for disks reporting fake size (f3?)
-- [ ] make it so flags can be entered in any order
+- [ ] have program check for dependencies before running